igemsoftware2021/friendzymes-cookbook/README.md

 In this notebook, you will run a simulation of a Golden Gate reaction and see if everything is theoretically acceptable before physically synthesizing your parts.

-If you have some feature that you think will make this action better, please feel free to create an issue.
+If you have some feature that you think will make this cookbook better, please feel free to create an issue.